 (Modern Survival.org) – You’re outside working on your yard and get stung by a scorpion.
-What the first thing you should do?
+What is the first thing you should do?

 • Take antibiotics